UCR-Senior-Design/course-project-good-team/.github/README.md

 # Friendify

 ## Overview:
-Friendify is a web application aimed to expand aspects of Spotify.
-Currently, there is no streamlined method to share and find new music between friends on Spotify.
+Friendify is a web application aimed to expand the social side of Spotify.
+Currently, there are no streamlined methods to share and find new music between friends on Spotify.
-This application will help users in this regard by allowing them a community to share and visualize music.

-Our project board outlines our current tasks and goals we have set to make the best product we can.

-## Dependencies to download:
-- Flask
-- Python
-- Request
-- Spotipy
-- Sklearn

-## Running locally:
-Currently to run locally, Friendify can only be run on a localhost server.

-### Guide:
-First, make sure Git for Windows is installed.
-Then, clone the repository into a local device via GitHub.
-Now, install the required dependencies via "pip install [dependency]".
-Finally, navigate to the "backend" directory in the repository and open a terminal.
-In the terminal, run "python server.py" and the localhost server will begin.
-Now navigate to a web browser and in the search tab, type "127.0.0.1:8080".
-This will open our project as a website in your web browser on a local server.
+Our application helps users share music with their friends.
+They can see their friends listening habits as well as their own.
+They can get music suggestions directly from our friend queue system, our random queue system, or find new songs from analyzing any spotify playlist.

+Our site is hosted through render and can be accessed via this url: https://friendify-uxfi.onrender.com

+Currently only users added to our dashboard are able to login to the site, we have sent a request to Spotify to remove this limitation and are awaiting their response.